-If you have additional questions, please contact our District Gifted Education Coordinator:
+If you have additional questions, please contact our District Gifted Education Coordinator or building principal:

 The Coldwater Exempted Village Schools Gifted Services will facilitate and support district efforts to identify, nurture, and maximize the strengths and potential of all district students.

-As stated in our District Board of Education policy, (IGBB) :
+As stated in our District Board of Education policy, Programs for Gifted and Talented Students (IGBB) :

-In accordance with the belief that all children are entitled to education commensurate with their particular needs, children in the District who are gifted are provided opportunitiescontribution to themselves and society. beyond those offered in regular school programs in order to realize their potentialto progress as their abilities permit.
-The Board believes that these children require services
+In accordance with the belief that all children are entitled to education commensurate with their particular needs, children in the District who are gifted are provided opportunities to progress as their abilities permit.
+The Board believes that these children require services beyond those offered in regular school programs in order to realize their potential contribution to themselves and society.

 In Ohio, students who are gifted are those “who perform or show potential for performing at remarkably high levels of accomplishment when compared to others of their age, experience, or environment and who are identified under division (A), (B), (C), or (D) of section 3324.03 of the Revised Code.
 (ORC 3324.01-.07 )